jpgianfaldoni/MLBugDetection/README.md

     sanity_check(model, samples, target)
     ```

-    If test don't pass, check the indexes
+    If test not pass, check the indexes
     ```py
     sanity_check_with_indexes(model, samples, target)
     ```